Understanding peacefulness through the world news: Methodology

 \section{Methodology}

-In this section, we describe the data used in our study, highlighting their main characteristics, and explaining how they are used in our analysis.
-Additionally, we describe the five models that we use to produce the GPI estimates: Elastic Net, Decision Tree, Random Forest, XGboost, Support Vector Regression (SVR), and the process of their dynamic training.
+This section describes the data used in our study, the models used to produce the GPI estimates, the training strategy adopted, and the SHAP methodology to interpret the models' predictions.
 We provide the data and the code of our study for reproducibility in \url{https://github.com/VickyVouk/GDELT_GPI_SHAP_project}.